Code-Institute-Submissions/aprilha3097-TheGoodPeopleShop/README.md

 ### Code
 * This project was developed by following the Code Institutes video lessons and project, Boutique Ado.
-The stylings and basic funcationalities were influced by the project.
+The stylings and basic funcationalities were influenced by the project.
 TheGoodPeopleShop project was modified to fit the purposes of the site.

 * Stack Overflow - was a great aid in understanding and working through errors that came up during the creation of the project.